grahamhayes/grahamhayes.github.com/graham.hayes.ie/posts/openstack-designate-where-we-are.rst

        for Summits or Gatherings, but my day job is working on a completely different project.
 ..
 [3] I do have other issues with the metrics - mainly that we existed before
-       becoming leaving stackforge, and some of the other stats are set so high, that non "core" projects will probably never meet them.
+       leaving stackforge, and some of the other stats are set so high, that non "core" projects will probably never meet them.
 ..
 [4] I recently went to an internal training talk, where they were talking
        about new features in Newton.
-There was a whole slide about how projects and improved, or gotten worse on these scores.
+There was a whole slide about how projects had improved, or gotten worse on these scores.
 A whole slide.
 With tables of scores, and I think there may have even been a graph.
 ..
 [5] Now, I am slightly biased, but I would argue that DNS is needed in
        commodity compute, but again, that is my view.